An unknown vessel abandoned at the south-east corner of Drakes Island.

 Any information about this ship would be appreciated, please send us a comment below.

 The ship appears to have a bluff bow and a rounded stern, constructed from steel like a barge with a large central well.
 A derrick was fitted to the front of the vessel and until recently this was still standing and visible from some distance away, and on the top of the derrick was a large brass pulley wheel.
+It is believed that very little now remains of this wreck.

 Off the south-east corner of Drake's Island, in Plymouth Sound.